-The family outcomes assessment report shows the results for fall, winter, and spring 2021-2022.
+The family outcomes assessment report shows the results for fall, winter, and spring 2022-2023.
 The chart shows the comparison as to where the families started in the fall quarter and where they were at during spring quarter.
-The families increased slightly in each outcome area except families as advocates and leaders where there was no change.
+The families increased slightly in each outcome area except families as advocates and leaders where there was a slight downward change.